Bucketlist Travels logo

 Historical records mention a fortress at Bouzov as early as the 14th-century, but the current Neo-gothic construct was predominantly built in the early 20th century, on the order of the Grand Master of the Teutonic Knights.

-Despite being looted during the World Wars, and confiscated by the Nazis, it remains a beguiling castle, complete with an 8-storey watchtower, drawbridge, battlements and a knight’s hall.
+Despite being looted during the World Wars, and confiscated by the Nazis, it remains a beguiling castle, complete with 8-storey watchtower, drawbridge, battlements and a knight’s hall.

 Good for age: 8+